 In identifying the causes and contributing factors of a transportation incident, it is not the function of the Board to assign fault or determine civil or criminal liability.
 However, the Board does not refrain from fully reporting on the causes and contributing factors merely because fault or liability might be inferred from the Board's findings.
 No finding of the Board should be construed as assigning fault or determining civil or criminal liability.
-Findings of the Board are not binding on the parties to any legal, disciplinary, or other proceedings http://www.bst-tsb.gc.ca/eng/qui-about/mission-mandate.asp
+Findings of the Board are not binding on the parties to any legal, disciplinary, or other proceedings.

+/tsb-bst.gc.ca/eng/qui-about/index.html